 Goldendoodles are beloved for their sweet temperaments and adorable appearances.
 However, pet owners quickly discover that they have a lot of energy to them.
 By compiling various sources of research, we finally locked down the age you can expect ta hyper Goldendoodle to calm down.

-Goldendoodles will naturally calm down around 12-18 months of age.
+Goldendoodles will naturally calm down a bit around 12-18 months of age.
 This is when they transition from puppies to adults.
 However, they may not really seem calm until they are around three years of age.

 Why Are Goldendoodles So Hyper?

 Wondering whether you have a hyperactive Goldendoodle or if it’s normal for your companion to have so much energy?
 How has your cute little guy turned into a general nuisance?
 Here’s why you might see hyperactive behavior in your dog.

 Part of the reason Goldendoodles are hyper is because of their parents.
 A Goldendoodle is a crossing between a Golden Retriever and a Poodle.
 According to the American Kennel Club, the Poodle is part of the Non-Sporting Group while the Golden Retriever is part of the Sporting Group.

 These are important distinctions because it demonstrates what the dogs were originally bred for.
 Poodles were primarily used for waterfowl hunting before they became more popular with sedentary pet owners.
 They would run after ducks, geese, and other fowl that fell in the water.
 Then they’d return the quarry to their owner.

 Golden Retrievers have a similar history.
 They were also used in hunting.
 They would retrieve whatever quarry their owner was hunting that day.